Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Write COMMITrecord to log.

-All log records up to transactions 'sCOMMITrecord are flushed to disk.
+All log records up to transactions' COMMIT record are flushed to disk.

 -    Log flushes are sequential, synchronous writes to disk.

 -    Many log records per log page.

-When the commit succeeds, write a special transactions -ENDrecord to log.
+When the commit succeeds, write a special transactions' END record to log.

 -   This does notneed to be flushed immediately.